Feds charge Bremerton man with arson, stealing police rifle during downtown BLM protests

 U.S. Attorney Brian Moran said the arrest of Means and the other prosecutions undertaken by his office stemming from incidents of violence and crimes at the fringe of the otherwise peaceful protests “should be a wake-up call for those who think they can commit crimes hidden by a crowd.”

-The charges, which contain a number of surveillance and still photographs, allege Means was wearing a bright red track suit during the incident and has distinctive tattoos, jewelry and other markings that helped police identify him from publicly available video and photos from that day.
+The charges, which contain a number of surveillance and still photographs, allege Means was wearing a bright red tracksuit during the incident and has distinctive tattoos, jewelry and other markings that helped police identify him from publicly available video and photos from that day.

-Police originally had sought photos and video from Seattle journalists, resulting in an outcry from reporters and editors and a ruling out of a superior court judge that many believed threatened journalistic independence and safety.
+Police originally had sought photos and video from Seattle journalists, resulting in an outcry from reporters and editors and a ruling out of a Superior Court judge that many believed threatened journalistic independence and safety.
 The police later dropped those efforts.